acsandmann/rift-docs/src/content/docs/layouts/scrolling.md

 `column_width_ratio = 0.7` gives a column 70% of the tiling area’s width. `min_column_width_ratio` and `max_column_width_ratio` bound resizing.

+`preserve_window_sizes = true` (the default) keeps each window's existing width when it enters a scrolling workspace, including at startup and after a workspace move.
+Widths outside the minimum and maximum column ratios are clamped.
+Set it to `false` to use the configured column width instead.

 The default `niri` navigation scrolls only enough to reveal the focused column.
 Use `anchored` to place it consistently at `alignment`: `left`, `center`, or `right`.

 ## Gestures